umbraco/UmbracoDocs/10/umbraco-deploy/deployment-workflow/import-export.md

 ### Artifact migrators

-Artifact migrators work by transforming the serialized artifact of data types on import, via two interfaces:
+Artifact migrators work by transforming the serialized artifact of any imported artifact, via two interfaces:

 - `IArtifactMigrator` - where the migration occurs at the artifact property level
 - `IArtifactJsonMigrator` - where the migration occurs at the lower level of transforming the serialized JSON itself.